ODA Fee Guide, Dental Costs Explained

 Cost of Dental Implant Crown

-The cost of a Dental Implant Crown at Atlas Dental is $1280 plus dental lab fee and dental material expenses ($750-850).
-Therefore, a dental implant crown would cost approximately $2080.
-This does not take into account the cost of dental implant surgery (the surgical placement of the dental implant).
+The cost of a Dental Implant Crown at Atlas Dental starts at $1980 (not including the surgical placement of the dental implant).
 The codes relevant to Dental implant crowns in the Ontario Dental Association’s Suggested Fee Guide appear as follows:

 Crowns, Porcelain/Ceramic/Polymer Glass Fused To Metal